 Introduction

 India's formal court system is in a deep structural crisis.
-As of December 31, 2025, over 4.76 crore cases were pending across district and subordinate courts, with another 93.66 lakh in High Courts and 92,101 in the Supreme Court (National Judicial Data Grid).
+As of March 2026, over 4.9 crore cases were pending in district and subordinate courts, 63.66 lakh in the High Courts, and 93,143 in the Supreme Court — a 30-year high for the apex court (National Judicial Data Grid).
 At this rate of disposal, it would take decades to clear the backlog.
 The Constitution's framers anticipated this through Article 39A, which mandates equal justice and free legal aid.
 Alternative Dispute Resolution (ADR) is the policy response — a spectrum of mechanisms designed to deliver faster, cheaper, and more accessible justice outside the formal court structure.

 For UPSC GS Paper II, ADR is examined in the context of judicial reforms, access to justice, and governance delivery.
 This chapter covers the full ADR architecture — Lok Adalats, Gram Nyayalayas, Family Courts, Mediation, and Arbitration.